gsoulie/ionic2-resources/ionic-pwa.md

 firebase login

 firebase init
---> select "hosting" option and hit SPACE then ENTER !!
+--> select "hosting" option and make sure to hit SPACE then ENTER !!

 What do you want to use as your public directory ?
 --> platforms/browser/www

-COnfigure as a single-page app ?
+Configure as a single-page app ?
 --> Yes

 File www/index.html already exists.
 Overwrite ?